Honor the African American experience at these museums, memorials and more throughout the nation's capital.

 Situated on a four-acre, crescent-shaped site in West Potomac Park, the Martin Luther King, Jr. Memorial features a 30-foot statue of Dr. King carved into what is known as the Stone of Hope, which stands past two other pieces of granite known as the Mountain of Despair (both are references to his “I Have A Dream” speech).
 Visit the Inscription Wall to read incredible quotes from King’s speeches, sermons and writings.

 Mary McLeod Bethune was a prominent civil rights activist and organizer who stood up against racial and gender discrimination.
 The Mary McLeod Bethune Council House, situated near Logan Circle, is where the national political leader founded the National Council of Negro Women.
-Her home is now a National Historic Site where interpreters share stories of her life and legacy.
-Across town in Capitol Hill, you can also visit a statue dedicated in her honor.
+Although the house is currently closed due to COVID-19, check its website for the latest updates.
+Its typical hours are Thursday through Saturday from 9 a.m. – 5 p.m.
+Across town in Capitol Hill, you can also visit a statue dedicated in Mary McLeod Bethune's honor.

 Benjamin Banneker was a self-educated astronomer, farmer, mathematician and urban planner.
 In 1791, Banneker literally helped shape the District by working with Major Andrew Ellicott to survey the boundaries of the future nation’s capital.
 Benjamin Banneker Memorial Park, a favorite of landscape architects, pays homage to the surveyor.